 By Art Saborio

 Saloons mostly looked the same throughout the west.
-They had the common wooden front with a wooden boardwalk.
+They had a common wooden front with a wooden boardwalk.
 There were always a few hitching posts to tie a horse.
-Often times a water source would be located close by for horses to drink.
-The front doors always consisted of two swinging doors, that would brush up against a cowboy as he walked into the main bar area.
+Often a water source would be located close by for horses to drink.
+The front doors always consisted of two swinging doors that would brush up against a cowboy as he walked into the main bar area.
 The bar itself was very long to accommodate many standing customers.
 The floor area consisted of wooden tables and chairs.

-© Art Saborio, 2010
+© Art Saborio, 2010, updated November 2021.

 About the Author: Born and raised in San Diego, California, Art Saborio has always had a passion for family, writing, history, gaming, and law.
 As he grew up, his interests also expanded into international travel and photography.
 Art describes himself as a family man with a desire and interest to help others.
 He is married with children and enjoys traveling the world and writing.
 He also runs several websites.
 Click here to find out more about the saloon cowboy.
 The saloon cowboy provides a look into how the west was born.